PooryaAghaomidi/Full-Stack-AI-Journey/Git/README.md

 ## Section One: Git

+- intro:
 * `git --version`: get version
 * `git config --global user.name "<your username>"`: set username (use global to set the username and e-mail for every repository)
 * `git config --global user.email "<your email>"`: set email
 * `git config --list`: list configuration

+- general:
 * `git init`: initialize a git repository in the current folder (git creates a hidden folder to keep track of changes)
-* `git status`: display information about the status of that repository
-* `git status --short`: display information in a more compact way
 * `git add <your file>`: add that file to the staging environment (staged files are files that are ready to be committed to the repository)
 * `git add -A`: add all files to the staging environment
 * `git commit -m "<your message>"`: move from stage to commit (adding commits keep track of our progress and changes as we work)
 * `git commit -m .`: commit without a message

+- info:
+* `git status`: display information about the status of that repository
+* `git status --short`: display information in a more compact way
 * `git log`: view the history of commits for a repository
 * `git <command> -help`: help remembering the specific option for a command
 * `git help --all`: list all possible commands

+- branch:
 * `git branch <branch name>`: create a new branch (a branch is a separate version of the main repository)
 * `git branch`: list all branches and master (master/main is the primary branch of a repository)
 * `git branch -d <branch name>`: delete the branch
 * `git checkout <branch name>`: moving from the current branch to the one specified (changes the local drive so that it reflects the destination branch)
 * `git merge <branch name>`: merge master with the branch (solve conflicts if necessary)

+- tag:
 * `git tag`: list all tags (versions) in the repository
 * `git tag -a <your version> -m "<your message>`: assign a version to the current HEAD with an optional message (HEAD is the current commit)
 * `git push origin <your version>`: push a version to the remote repository